johntrigg/obsidian-notes/Atomic-Notes/5000-TECHNIQUES/5100-PENETRATION-TESTING/5110-INFORMATION-GATHERING/5112-SCANNING.md

-Scanning is the use of utilizing tools and/or techniques to
+Scanning is the use of utilizing tools and/or techniques to reveal information about a target.
+This can involve using